-Interoperability Enabled Process/Interoperability Sensitive Outcomes - NQF identified over a dozen studies that discussed varying processes to support interoperability and its impact on clinical outcomes.
-As an example, one study discussed The German Cancer Consortium, which linked EHRs, study case report forms (eCRFs), medical imaging, and treatment planning data, to fully study and understand the outcomes of radiation therapy for various forms of cancer and oncology in general.
+interoperability - NQF identified over a dozen studies that discussed the availability of data within EHRs, data registries, and other systems to support interoperability.
+As an example, one study discussed The German Cancer Consortium, which linked EHRs, study case report forms (eCRFs), medical imaging, and treatment planning data, to study the outcomes of radiation therapy for various forms of cancer.

-System-Generated/Reported Data Sources for Interoperability Measures - Several studies discussed the use of a health information exchange to facilitate interoperability, the integration of data from various sources to create a unified view to facilitate greater interoperability, and establishing common formats for data to support collaborative care, quality improvement and quality reporting.
-One example was cancer care summaries produced by the College of American Pathologists with structured data elements to serve as templates for dictation/data entry into the final pathology report.
+The use of interoperability to facilitate decision making - Several studies discussed how interoperability can be used to facilitate decision making.
+Ideas from the studies include the integration of data from various sources to create a unified view to facilitate greater data exchange as well as establishing common formats for data to support collaborative care, quality improvement, and quality reporting.
+One example was cancer care summaries produced by the College of American Pathologists with structured data elements to serve as templates for dictation/ data entry into the final pathology report.
 These cancer care summaries could be shared to enable improved care coordination for cancer patients across providers.

-Existing Measures of Interoperability/Interoperability Sensitive Outcomes - A significant number of studies discussed the impact of interoperability on the accuracy of quality measurement, in areas such as cancer research, heart failure, and chronic disease management.
-Other studies discussed the impact of interoperability on electronic quality reporting, the use of common data models and common application programming interfaces (APIs) and the utilization of interoperable electronic health records (EHRs).
-One example was a study from Weill Cornell Medical College that studied 1,154 unique patients that were eligible in 2008 for 12 quality measures that were part of the Meaningful Use program.
-The intent of the study was to identify how accurate the electronic reporting was on these measures, which included those on asthma medication, cancer screening, diabetes, influenza and pneumococcal vaccinations, and in-vitro medical devices (IVD).
+The impact of interoperability on health/health-related outcomes - A significant number of studies discussed the impact of interoperability on the accuracy of quality measurement in areas such as cancer research, heart failure, and chronic disease management.
+Other studies discussed the impact of interoperability on electronic quality reporting, the use of common data models and common application programming interfaces (APIs) and the use of interoperable electronic health records (EHRs).
+One example was a study from Weill Cornell Medical College that studied 1,154 unique patients against 12 quality measures that were part of the Meaningful Use program.
+The study intended to identify how accurate the electronic reporting was on these measures, which included asthma care, cancer screening, diabetes, influenza and pneumococcal vaccinations, and in-vitro medical devices (IVD).
 The results indicate the sensitivity of electronic reporting ranges from 46 percent to 98 percent per measure.
-The ability to accurately capture prior screening and immunizations could potentially reduce repetitive testing and vaccination.